edselph/FinalProject-AOA/README.md

 ## The group consists of Ariel, Edsel, Edward, Raffles, Nathan Jason.

-Implementing and analyzing the prim and Kruskal algorithm
+Implementing and analyzing the Prim's and Kruskal's algorithm.